davidwhitney/ReallySimpleEventing/README.md

 And they can be found anywhere in your appdomain.
 Obviously, multiple handlers for any given message are supported.

+We also support extensibility, you can implement:

+* IEventHandlerResolver - to override the handler detection
+* IHandlerActivationStrategy - to hook in IoC containers
+* IHandlerThreadingStrategy - to change the way the handlers are executed

+You can configure these things in your bootstrapping code by setting their properties in the type

+    ReallySimpleEventing

+Apart from that, a single line IoC binding will get you up and running.

 Why Do I Need It?
 =================